NBA Rumors: Paul Millsap Would Be ‘Perfect Salary Matcher’ In Kevin Love-To-Nuggets Trade

 Sacrificing a young player or a future first-round pick for Love would definitely be worth it for the Nuggets, especially if they believe that the All-Star power forward could put them on the same level as the Lakers and the Clippers.
 Despite his defensive issues, Ellis believes that Love would form a formidable frontcourt duo with Nikola Jokic and would give them someone who could step up when their main man needs to rest.

-“Love is still an effective player,” Ellis wrote.
 “At 17.4 points and 10.2 rebounds per game, he provides a steadying presence in the post along with being a reliable spacer.
 Another playmaking big alongside Nikola Jokic could unlock the half-court offense and help the unit when he sits.”

-However, despite mentioning the advantages adding the All-Star power forward to their roster, Ellis also revealed some risks of trading for Love.
+However, despite mentioning the advantages of adding the All-Star power forward to their roster, Ellis also revealed some risks of trading for Love.
 Aside from his lucrative contract that runs until the 2022-23 NBA season, Love has already dealt with numerous injuries in the past.
 If the Nuggets really want to upgrade their current roster, Ellis suggests that they could also target players like Jrue Holiday of the New Orleans Pelicans, Bradley Beal of the Washington Wizards, Jae Crowder of the Memphis Grizzlies, and Robert Covington of the Minnesota Timberwolves before the 2020 February NBA trade deadline.